ant-abel/revealjs-cookbook/README.md

 ### Step 1

+Make sure no other changes in master branch.
 Remove the `dist` directory from the project’s `.gitignore` file.
 That mean original `dist` is ignored in master branch.

 ### Step 2